PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 16:17:32
+Last updated: 2024-04-02 16:18:35
-Random Quote: Reflect on your present blessings, of which every man has many; not on your past misfortunes, of which all men have some. - Charles Dickens
+Random Quote: There is more wisdom in your body than in your deepest philosophy. - Friedrich Nietzsche